bdavi/visage/README.md

 # visage

-*visage* is a small set of css utility classes meant for convenience and composability.
+*visage* is a small set of CSS utility classes meant for convenience and composability.

-It's not meant to replace a full css framework or custom css.
+It's not meant to replace a full CSS framework or custom CSS.
 Rather, it provides some ready-to-use basics that are helpful on almost any project.

 ### Build
-*visage* uses Sass and must be compiled into css before use in the browser.
+*visage* uses Sass and must be compiled into CSS before use in the browser.

 There are a number of ways to compile Sass and, depending on the project, your build may already support Sass.
-If not, the included build script will render *visage* as vanilla css using the stand alone `sass` executable  (available [here](https://sass-lang.com/install)).
+If not, the included build script will render *visage* as vanilla CSS using the stand alone `sass` executable  (available [here](https://sass-lang.com/install)).

-Build the css by running this from the project root:
+Build the CSS by running this from the project root:
 ```
 $ bin/build

 => Success
-=> The expanded css is available here: ./build/visage.css
+=> The expanded CSS is available here: ./build/visage.css
 => For a minified/production version see: ./dist/visage.min.css
 ```